twilkinson3421/string-replace-utils/README.md

 ### Weak Functions

 A weak version of `replaceMultiple` is provided in `weak.ts`.
-This function does not support exact types, but is more powerful than the regular `replaceMutiple` function, as it allows strings to be matched by key-value pairs:
+This function does not support exact types, but allows key-value pairs to be passed as an array of `{key, value}` objects.

+_This was more useful in the past when the `replaceMultiple` function had the same functionality as the current `replaceOrdered` function (thus this was the only way to replace specified substrings)_:

 ```ts
 const str = "This is {article} {adjective} {noun}." as const;